 Our Environment, Archaeology and North East of Scotland Records Centre (NESBReC) teams are having to work differently to comply with the government’s guidance on personal contact so we are unable to provide some services and things may take a little longer in some cases.
 View more details:

-- Please comply with national guidance on social distancing and keep at least 2m apart from other path users and from occupants of properties adjacent to any paths
+- Please comply with national guidance on social and physical distancing and keep at least 1m apart from other path users and from occupants of properties adjacent to any paths

 - Remember to wash or sanitise your hands as soon as you get home

 During the current restrictions, access officers are minimising site visits and face to face meetings.

 If you have an access issue you wish to report or require advice or information about outdoor access in Aberdeenshire please contact email@example.com with as many details as possible and we will investigate.

 During the current restrictions officers are minimising site visits and face to face meetings.
 When submitting your application please make sure that your application is supported with photographs which clearly identify the issue, as well as any tree surgeon’s report that may have been carried out.

 For further advice please contact the Environment team at firstname.lastname@example.org.